5 Best Practices for Designing in Medical Device Cyber Security Controls

 5. What to do “not if” but “when” we get hacked

 Assume you will be hacked at some point.
 Be prepared to respond with a plan for incident response and handling, business continuity, disaster recovery, and lessons learned.
 Your plan should take into consideration some of the following elements:

 - A framework for incident response and handling.
 Use the US government’s National Institute of Standards and Technology (NIST) Special Procedure (SP) 800-61 as a reference.

 - Determine the scale and scope of the incident.

 - What steps need to be taken between Detecting an incident and Post-Incident Activity; how do we get back to normal operations?

 - Clearly outline and communicate who is responsible for what actions when an incident occurs, and who must be notified.

-- Stress test your plan
+- Stress-test your plan

 - What lessons have we learned from the incident?

-This post isn’t meant to keep you up at night about what could happen but rather highlight the considerations that need to be taken into account to keep your medical devices and network secure.
+This post isn’t meant to keep you up at night about what could happen but rather highlight the considerations that need to be taken into account to keep your medical devices and network security.
 Like any risk, a proper mitigation strategy can make the difference between a risk occurring and impacting your organization versus one that everyone in the organization is aware of and contributes efforts to manage and reduce the risk of occurring.